 The recent impact from the global pandemic has certainly shaken markets.
 Markets tend to have the greatest impact on portfolio assets and can cause you to question whether you are doing things right, or do you have the right team to guide your plan.
-Here are five areas to confirm and adjust, so you are prepared for the recovery.
+Check out these five financial moves to thrive in the recovery.
+Look at these areas to confirm and adjust, so you are prepared.

 Do you have the proper emphasis?